franciscovillaescusa/CAMELS/docs/source/data_access.rst

    Please note that the Binder environment is ephemeral - after a few days of inactivity its contents are deleted, so one has to be vigilant about downloading any analysis results in time.

-If you are interested in getting access this way, please `contact us`_ let us know what is the Google account with which you've logged in, and we will grant you access.
+If you are interested in getting access this way, please `contact us`_, and let us know the Google account with which you've logged in, and we will grant you access.
 ​

 Rusty
 ~~~~~

-If you have an account on the Flatiron Institute Rusty cluster, the data is located on: ``/mnt/ceph/users/camels/Sims``
+If you have an account on the Flatiron Institute's Rusty cluster, the data is located on: ``/mnt/ceph/users/camels/Sims``

 .. code-block:: bash